JoeyDelp/JoSIM/README.md

 ## Changelog
 ### v2.6.5
-- Updated the CPR specification in the JJ model to allow multiple simulataneos harmonics.
+- Updated the CPR specification in the JJ model to allow multiple simulataneous harmonics.
 - Added a Notepad++ UDL syntax highlighting script to the scripts folder.

 ### v2.6.4